schombert/Project-Alice/docs/extensions.md

 	}
 ```
 - `diplo_points = ...` : This trigger condition is true if the nation in scope has saved diplomatic points greater than or equal to the given number.
+- `suppression_points = ...` : This trigger condition is true if the nation in scope has saved suppression points greater than or equal to the given number.

 ### FROM bounce
 FROM bouncing is a technique where before, modders would do: